-The practice staffing consisted of a principal dentist, practice manager (who was also the provider) dental nurse, receptionist and dental hygienist.
+The practice staffing consisted of a principal dentist who was also the provider, an associate dentist, a practice manager, two dental nurses, a receptionist and two dental hygienists.

-The practice manager is registered with the Care Quality Commission (CQC) as an individual.
+The principal dentist is registered with the Care Quality Commission (CQC) as an individual.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.

-We reviewed 26 Care Quality Commission (CQC) comment cards that had been completed by patients in the two weeks prior to our inspection.
+We reviewed 23 Care Quality Commission (CQC) comment cards that had been completed by patients in the two weeks prior to our inspection.
 Common themes were patients felt they received excellent care from friendly staff who were professional, caring and understanding.
 They also commented that the dentist had a nice manner that made nervous patients feel relaxed.